 PROBLEM CAUSE AND SOLUTION ENGINE PROBLEMS An engine is running too hot.
-The engine raw water pick up strainer up is clogged with marine growth.
-Clean pick up The engine raw water pump impeller is worn or damaged Repair the pump.
+The engine raw water pick up strainer up is clogged wi marine growth.
+Clean pick up The engine raw water pump impeller is worn or damage Repair the pump.
 The engine thermostat is faulty and needs to be replaced.
 An engine alternator is not charging properly.
 The battery cable is loose or corroded.
-Clean and tighte battery cables.
+Clean and tighted battery cables.
 The alternator is not charging and must be replaced.
-The engine battery isolator in the charging system is no working properly.
+The engine battery isolator in the charging system is n working properly.
 Replace the isolator.
 The battery is defective.
 Replace the battery.
 An engine suddenly will not operate over 2000 RPM.
 The engine emergency system has been activated.
 The oboard computer has sensed a problem and has limited the RPM to protect the engine.
 Find & correct the problem.
 The tachometer is bad and needs to be replaced.
 The oil tank on a 2-cycle engine is low on oil.
 Fill the engine oil tank.
 Refer to the engine owner's manual.
 The engine may be overheating.
 Check engine for overheating condition and correct if necessary.
 An engine is loosing RPM.
 The boat is not overloaded and the hull bottom and running gear are clean and in good condition.
-The engine may be having a problem with a sticky Ant siphon valve, located in the fuel line near the fuel tank, the is restricting the fuel flow.
+The engine may be having a problem with a sticky And siphon valve, located in the fuel line near the fuel tank, the is restricting the fuel flow.
 Remove & clean or replace the Anti-siphon valve.
 The remote gasoline fuel filter could be dirty.
 Inspect an replace the fuel filter.

-The primary fuel filter on the engine may be dirty.
-Inspect and replace the fuel filter.
+and replace the fuel filter.